Wagashi Sweets from Samurai Town

 The historical samurai town of Kanazawa is famous for Wagashi, the Japanese traditional sweets.
-The city said to have the largest consumption in fresh wagashis.
-Unlike other Japanese regions, Kanazawa has four distinctive seasons.
-The different wagashis are traditionally made according to the seasons, adding elegance to people's daily lives.
-This documentary take you to a journey in the world of sophisticated sweets, and important food culture from the samurai town.
+The city is said to have the largest consumption of fresh wagashi.
+The different wagashis are traditionally made according to the four distinct seasons, adding elegance to people's daily lives.
+This documentary takes you on a journey in the world of sophisticated sweets, and important food culture from the samurai town.

 Customers who watch this video also watch

 2013 New York Festivals Silver Award.
 In this program, a female teacher from Hokkaido travels to Cambodia alone to teach music at the country’s largest elementary school in Siem Reap.
 She reveals the struggles she encounters in her efforts to help her students.
 Chigusa Tanaka (33) is a volunteer for...more details

 Jack Lee Randall is a shadow artist from the United States.
 He made the fateful decision to settle down in Toyama Prefecture after visiting there on one of his shows.
 His shadow performances evoke a sense of nostalgia in his spectators, and are full of curiosity and awe for the...more details